More

 Language learning apps on mobile devices are characterized by a range of qualities that make them great tools to aid language learning!
 Here are some of the reasons why language apps make excellent learning aides:

-Learning apps typically feature intuitive dashboards and menus that make them easy to navigate, while making use of catchy visuals and captivating audio effects.
+Learning apps typically feature intuitive dashboards and menus that make them easy to navigate, using catchy visuals and captivating audio effects.
 These features combine to create an experience that is immersive and memorable.

 They Can Combine Learning with Fun

-Unlike traditional classes at school or regular language lessons, learning apps typically deliver different kinds of games as practice, as well as a way to assess student learning!
-Sometimes, kids may even have a hard time distinguishing the learning and the fun.
+Unlike traditional classes at school or regular language lessons, learning apps typically deliver different kinds of games as practice and a way to assess student learning!
+Sometimes, kids may even have difficulty distinguishing the learning and the fun.

-Good learning apps allow students to learn at their own pace and at hours that are convenient to them.
-They allow students to match the nature of the learning content they consume to proficiency levels, learning styles, and other individual preferences.
+Good learning apps allow students to learn at their own pace and at convenient hours.
+They allow students to match the nature of their learning content to proficiency levels, learning styles, and other individual preferences.

 Related Reading: Best Tips & Strategies to Teach English Language